vdclab/vdclab-wiki/Genome2D.md

 > Some data set transformations, such as reformatting DNA and Protein files, aligning tables, getting multiple DNA fragments, retrieving annotations of gene lists etc. are supported
 {.is-info}

+> Genome2D is a collection of resources and tools for genomics and transcriptomics analysis of prokaryotes.
+Users should take care to cite specific tools within Genome2D when appropriate.
+{.is-warning}

 ## Website